xpmatteo/videoworld/README.md

 ### Todo

- - Fix first user story
+ - Fix text of first user story

+ - run jetty from main method not from war
+   - makes it difficult to see css changes
+   - requires reboot to see ftl changes